SCOTTLB/git-good-research/README.md

 # git-good-research
-A workshop for how to use git in a research envrioment
+A workshop for how to use git in a research environment